customized lavet stepper motor clock movement controllerDesigned by Geppetto Electronics in United States of America

 If you buy the board by itself, you must obtain a suitable clock movement and disable its controller.
 Then connect the stepper coil to the clock terminals on the Crazy Clock board, then wire the movement's battery terminals to the battery terminals on the board.
 You should be able to fit the Crazy Clock controller in some unused space inside the movement and it will look completely normal.
 There's an instructional video above that illustrates the process.

 If you buy the complete movement, you will get a modified and tested movement, ready to install in the clock of your choice (a clock face is not included, but attachment hardware is).
 The movement will come with a threaded shaft with a maximum face thickness of 1/4" and plain black hour and minute hands and a red second hand.
 You have a choice of either a standard 12 hour movement (one complete rotation of the hour hand every 12 rotations of the minute hand) or a 24 hour movement (one complete rotation of the hour hand every 24 rotations of the minute hand).
-The 12 hour movement is also available with a shorter shaft - suitable for a maximum face thickness of 1/8".
-It's a suitable replacement for thinner clocks, whose movements often simply snap in on the back.
 The movement is a Quartex Q80.
-It's a perfect substitute for the clock movements that come with custom clocks designed at Zazzle (their hands will fit on these movements, and the 24 hour and not-short-shaft 12 hour movements fit on their faces).
+It's a perfect substitute for the clock movements that come with custom clocks designed at Zazzle (their hands will fit on these movements, and the 12 and 24 hour movements both fit on their faces).
 Alternative hands and other useful accessories can be obtained from Klockit.

 Eight different "novelty" firmware files are available, each with a different sort of craziness.
 They range from subtle to straight-up clown-car crazy, but each will still tick a total of 86400 times a day.
 There are also five different "alternate timebase" firmware files available, each of which ticks regularly, but with a longer or shorter daily tick count.
 You pick which firmware you like when you buy.
 There is an ISP header on the back of the board you can use with a pogo-pin adapter and an AVR programmer if you change your mind.